 In no other part of the country does sea level rise pose as much of a threat as it does in South Florida, including the city of Miami and Curbelo's own district, which includes the Florida Keys and southwest Miami-Dade County.

 Rafael Lemaitre, former director of public affairs at Federal Emergency Management Agency (FEMA), took a similar stance to Curbelo, telling Reuters that "eliminating this requirement is self-defeating; we can either build smarter now, or put taxpayers on the hook to pay exponentially more when it floods.
 And it will."

 Trump's infrastructure plan includes rollng back Obama era flood standards.
-Superstorm Sandy called and wants another shot at NY and NJ.— Mike 🇺🇸 Flip Congress 🇺🇸 (@thedecider99) August 15, 2017
+Superstorm Sandy called and wants another shot at NY and NJ.— Mike 🇺🇸 One-Term Trump 🇺🇸 (@thedecider99) August 15, 2017

 The Federal Flood Risk Management Standard, which Lemaitre had a hand in creating and which was built upon previous work devised by the Hurricane Sandy Rebuilding Task Force, applied only to taxpayer-funded infrastructure projects and provided federal agencies heading up such projects with three options when building in flood-prone areas.
 Flood-proof elevations for new construction were either required to be based on best-available flood level predictions based on science; two or three feet above the national 100-year flood elevation standard depending on the "criticality" of the building; or elevated safely above the 500-year flood plain.

 FEMA spent a total of $48.6 billion in repairing or replacing storm- and flood-damaged public buildings, utilities, roads and highways and water-control facilities in addition to clean-up and emergency actions between 1998 and 2014, prompting Joel Scata, a project attorney with the Natural Resources Defense Council, to lay out the basics of how the standard worked: